 Portfolio of activities

-The Center conducts research and outreach to support its three major initiatives (shown in Figure 2).
+The Center conducts research and outreach to support its initiatives.

-- The Global Forum for BAWB series which convenes business and thought leaders from all over the world every three years to contribute to a tipping point in business as a force for good.
+- The Global Forum Series which convenes business and thought leaders from all over the world every three years to contribute to a tipping point in Business as an Agent of World Benefit.

 The research activities continue the Center’s 12+ year effort to collect stories in the World Innovation Bank on sustainable business with over 3,000 interviews and 200+ published cases.
-It conducts research and writing of teaching cases as well as books, book chapters, and journal articles on appreciative inquiry, sustainable value, design, embedded sustainability, and flourishing enterprise.
-To carry out its agenda, the Fowler Center relies in part on its Fowler Center Fellows and Distinguished Fellows.
+It conducts research and writing of teaching cases as well as books, book chapters, and journal articles on Appreciative Inquiry, sustainable value, design, embedded sustainability, and flourishing enterprise.
+To carry out its agenda, the Fowler Center relies in part on its Fowler Family Fellows and Doctor of Management Fellows.

-The outreach activities seek to engage businesses through various outreach projects such as Appreciative Inquiry Summits and Sustainable Value workshops.
+The outreach activities seek to engage businesses through various outreach projects such as Appreciative Inquiry Summits.
 When “in scope” and financially advantageous, the Fowler Center provides advisory services to companies who are looking to further integrate sustainability into their businesses.

 Several core competencies are critical to carrying out the Fowler Center’s strategic focus and portfolio of activities.
 Chief among them is fund raising and the ability to obtain financial sponsorships for the projects and activities of the Fowler Center.